| |

 Perhaps it was only natural that the simple, one penny

-announcement which spawned the world's largest and oldest
+announcement which created the world's largest and oldest

 assembly of firearms collectors would be generated in Ohio.